petrikaj/lappaa/compare/lappaa-vs-descript.md

 ### Choose **Lappaa** if you

-- Need to turn audio into a social-ready video *fast*, directly from your phone.
+- Need to turn voice or media into a social-ready video *fast*, directly from your phone.
-- Want to "unbox" raw voice notes into visual, captioned videos to send in private chat apps.
+- Want to "unbox" raw voice/video notes into visual, captioned videos to send in private chat apps.
 - Are a musician or DJ sharing tracks and want easy visualizers with optimized social volume (LUFS).
-- Value complete offline capability and zero audio uploads.
+- Value complete offline capability and zero cloud uploads.

 ### Choose **Descript** if you